jozefvi94/table-exporter/README.md

 ### TableDataProcessor

-Processes loaded data and allows for requested operatons on it, e.g. filtering, sorting, etc.
+Processes loaded data and allows for requested operations on it, e.g. filtering, sorting, etc.

 ### ExportDataProcessor